thunderclient/thunder-client-support/README.md

    - Make sure the `Workspace Relative Path` setting is "**Workspace**", not "**User**".
    - **Example 1**: To save in the Child folder of the workspace, the relative path is `FolderName` or `Child/FolderName`
    - **Example 2**: To save in the Parent folder of the workspace, the relative path is `../`
-2. **Custom Location**: Use this setting when you'd like save all of the requests data in one fixed location.
+2. **Custom Location**: Use this setting when you'd like to save all of the requests data in one fixed location.
 Enter the full folder path to save the data.
    - Supports relative path to user root directory.
 Use prefix **$HOME**. e.g `$HOME/Documents/folderName`

 <br/>